Laverne Cox: Career

 In February 2019, Cox headlined the New York Fashion Week show for 11 Honoré, a luxury e-retailer focused on plus-sized designer fashion.

 Cox was featured in Taylor Swift's "You Need to Calm Down" music video, which was released June 17, 2019.

 She was one of fifteen women chosen by guest editor Meghan, Duchess of Sussex, to appear on the cover of the September 2019 issue of British Vogue; this made Cox the first transgender woman to appear on the cover of British Vogue.

 In September 2019, Cox brought ACLU attorney Chase Strangio as her date to the 2019 Emmy Awards, and carried a custom rainbow clutch featuring the phrases "Oct 8", "Title VII", and "Supreme Court".
 This action was in reference to the U.S. Supreme Court case R.G. & G.R.
 Harris Funeral Homes Inc. v.
 Equal Employment Opportunity Commission, in which Strangio was one of the lawyers representing Aimee Stephens, a trans woman who was fired from her job at a funeral home.
 Cox and Strangio spoke to reporters on the red carpet about the upcoming court case.
 Cox executive produced the documentary Disclosure: Trans Lives on Screen, which premiered on Netflix on January 27, 2020.

 In May 2021, E! announced that Cox would become the host of Live from the Red Carpet starting in January 2022, replacing Giuliana Rancic.
-In December 2021, she was cast in Netflix's dystopian fantasy film Uglies directed by McG, based on a book of the same name by Scott Westerfeld.
+In December 2021, she was cast in Netflix's dystopian fantasy film The Uglies directed by McG, based on a book of the same name by Scott Westerfeld.

+In 2024, Cox competed in season twelve of The Masked Singer as "Chess Piece" where Nikki Glaser (who performed "Snowstorm" in season eight) served as her Mask Ambassador.
+She was eliminated on "Barbie Night".

+In April 2025, Cox hosted Billboard's Women in Music.

+In June 2025, Cox served as one of WorldPride DC's grand marshals alongside Reneé Rapp.